jroller33/jroller33/README.md

 # 👨🏻‍💻 About Me
 I recently graduated from MSU's Full-Stack Coding Bootcamp.
 I mainly build MERN-stack web apps, but I've been learning some new things lately like cross-site scripting, automation scripting, and python/flask (FReMP stack)<br />
-I've also started deploying apps on Azure instead of Heroku.
+I've also started deploying my apps to Azure instead of Heroku.
 <br />
 <br />
 Contribute by forking a [repo](https://github.com/jroller33?tab=repositories) and submitting a pull request. 😁